Offering Customer Financing: What It Is and How It Works

 How Difficult Is It to Set up Payment Plans for Customers?

 When you sign up with a point-of-sale financing company like Finturf, you don’t have to worry about setting up payment plans.
 We do all the heavy lifting for you.
-You simply send your clients a link so that they can apply for financing.
+You simply send your clients a link to apply for financing.
 If approved, the financial institution will pay you while collecting payments over time from the customer.

 Are There No-Credit and Low-Credit Customer Financing Options Available?

 Finturf’s financing partners approve up to 85% of applicants in certain industries.
-While lending is not guaranteed, there is a good chance that even your credit-challenged customers will be able to find a solution.
+While lending is not guaranteed, there is a good chance your credit-challenged customers will be able to find a solution.

 How Much Is Customer Financing for Businesses?